 However, what is true of religions generally, is not true of the Christian religion.
-For it knows God not only through the grace in its heart but also through the revelation of God's love in Christ Jesus and the witness to that revelation down the ages through the church.
+For it knows God not only through the grace in its heart but also through the revelation of God's handing of witness to love in Christ Jesus and the hunddimme of that revelation down the ages through the church.
 Christian love of God is not just a state of mind and heart; essential to it is the intersubjective, interpersonal component in which God reveals his love and asks ours in return.
 It is at this point that there emerges the function of church doctrines and of theological doctrines.
+For that

-For that function is to explain and to defend the authenticity of the church's witness to the revelation in Christ Jesus.
+-rsimpevalation-valation church's witness to , hand-ing-on-of the revelation in Christ Jesus.